Since 2013, Bombas customers have helped donate over

 2021

-2022 & BEYOND
+2022

 How the Bombas Hive—our family of 200-ish dedicated employees (and more than a few office dogs!)—gives back in ways that go beyond product donations.

 At the Bombas office in New York City, we always keep a basket of donation socks by our front door so that team members can grab a pair when they head out for lunch or make their evening commute.
 Offering a pair of socks to someone who needs them creates an opportunity for connection or a conversation.
-Through these friendships, we’ve learned the best ways to help and how to deepen our impact right in our own neighborhood.
+Through these relationships, we’ve learned the best ways to help and how to deepen our impact right in our own neighborhood.

 At Bombas, we don’t just donate socks, underwear, and t-shirts—we donate our time and effort consistently, in ways big and small.
 Here are a few of our favorite Giving moments as well as our regular, ongoing volunteer work.